PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().goal().rst

 track().goal()
 ==============

-The **track().goal()** method tracks completed goals.
-You can set any event as a goal on your app.
-For example, when visitors sign up, buy your product, download a white paper or do something that you find essential for your business.
+The **track().goal()** method tracks completed goals in your app.
+You can set any event as a goal, like when visitors sign up, buy your product, download a whitepaper or do anything else you think is important for your business.

 Syntax
 ------